mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-1-9-Appendices.md_toc.md

         -   [Appendix.learningmap - Tension emerging in the Learning
             Design regarding Computational Thinking
             concepts](#appendix.learningmap---tension-emerging-in-the-learning-design-regarding-computational-thinking-concepts)
+            -   [Tensions involving explicit teaching of curricular concepts or not](#tensions-involving-explicit-teaching-of-curricular-concepts-or-not)
             -   [Reflection on interview data on personal appropriation of Concepts](#reflection-on-interview-data-on-personal-appropriation-of-concepts)